Insurance & Other Third-Party Payers

 If your insurance plan offers out-of-network benefits, it means they will cover a portion of the cost when you see a therapist who doesn't have a direct contract with your insurance company.

-Insurance companies often reimburse a percentage of the therapist's fee, usually after you meet an out-of-network deductible.
+You may need to meet an out-of-network deductible.
 For example, if your deductible is $500, you will have to pay that first, then your insurance may reimburse 50-80% of the session cost!

 Here's what makes me different from the conventional OON method